J-Palasn/Colego/README.md

 ```

 ### 3. Set API Key
-Update your OpenRouter API key in the code:
+Update your own OpenRouter API key in the code:
 ```python
 TOKEN_KEY = "your_openrouter_api_key"
 ```